 If 0501 to 0831 is specified in Display range and 1700 to 0900 is specified in Time period, the information logged from 17:00 of a day to 09:00 of the next day is displayed in the range from May 1 to August 31.

 Selects whether information is displayed starting from the latest or oldest information.
+The default is "latest information."

 Log type

 Selects the type of the error log to be displayed.

 The default is "All."